Rohith04MVK/Rohith04MVK/README.md

 ### Here's to know me more

-Hey y'all, My name is Rohith.
-18 y/o developer from India, still consider myself new but always learning new things.
-I absolutely love to write code, and discuss code, and everything around code, haha.
-Got a knack for programming, and building those cool ML models you've always dreamt of.
-Journey been a crazy one, went from being scared by HTML to loving Machine learning in a single year, during the pandemic.
-The people I met on the way, the friendships made, lessons learned all this was a great adventure! 💙
+Hey there, I'm Rohith, a passionate developer who loves to write and discuss code.
+I'm always excited to learn new things and develop my skills, especially when it comes to building amazing machine learning models.
+My coding journey has been an incredible adventure, going from being intimidated by HTML to falling in love with the world of AI and ML.
+Along the way, I've met inspiring people, made lifelong friendships, and learned valuable lessons that have helped me grow as a developer.
+I'm always looking for new opportunities to create and innovate, so feel free to check out my work and connect with me!

 ### I absolutely love to do these